January 26, 2015

 Essays should be 2000 words or less.

-We are currently looking for columnists.
+We are not currently looking for columnists.
 We are currently accepting individual essays.
 Essays can be on, but are not limited to, the topics of family, personal experience, and humor.
 Political commentary is sometimes accepted, however as stated above, the Press is not a vehicle for controversy.
 The Press will not run pro-abortion material.